Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

-The first two operators in the above equation define a two jet final state while the decay into a $\nu_R$ is a mono jet signature plus missing energy.
-From this operator basis it is straightforward to calculate the tree level decay rates of the leptoquark $S_1$.
-In this case the SM fields and the Wilson coefficients are transformed from the weak basis to the mass basis.
-We collect the components $\mathrm{C}^{ij}$ of the Wilson coefficients in the mass basis in the matrix $\boldsymbol{\mathrm{C}}$, which transforms with the transformation matrix of the various fields in that operator.
-The two body decays at $\mathcal{O}(\lambda^2)$ are fixed by kinematics and in the limit of massless final states the total decay rates for the singlet $S_1$ are:
+The Lagrangian (\ref{LS1newform}) contains only dimension-4 operators and therefore the Wilson coefficients are dimensionless.
+From an experimental point of view, the first two operators describe decays into two-jet final state, in which the collinear fermions can be accompanied by collinear emissions of gauge bosons.
+The third operator corresponds to a mono-jet signature plus missing energy, because the right-handed neutrino is invisible in the detector.

-where $M_{S_1}$ is the mass of $S_1$.
-For different final states the decay rates differ only by their Wilson coefficients.
+From the operator basis in (\ref{S1operators}) it is straightforward to calculate the tree-level decay rates of the leptoquark $S_1$.
+For this purpose, the SM fields and Wilson coefficients need to be transformed from the weak basis to the mass basis.
+We denote the components $\mathrm{C}^{ij}$ of the Wilson coefficients in the mass basis with a straight letter ``C'' rather than the original $C$.
+The two-body decay rates at $\mathcal{O}(\lambda^2)$ are fixed by kinematics, and in the limit of massless final-state particles we obtain